NASA-AMMOS/common-workflow-service/README.md

 The above script will build CWS, verify your configuration, then will start the CWS console and workers.
 The script will provide a link to access the console dashboard once everything has started up!

+### Credentials in Docker

+The CWS image available on Github is loaded with self-signed SSL certs that require a password for the CWS server to use on startup.
+The default password is `keystore-changeit`.
+The image should load and run without specifying any additional certs.

+If you'd like to provide your own SSL certs, you can use the `generate_certs.sh` script in `cws_certs/` to do so.
+You'll then need to copy those files into the image before startup or (more easily) use volume mounts to make them available to CWS.
+Take a look at the `docker-compose.yml` file in `install/docker/` -- there are commented-out volume store lines that you can use.

+The keystore files CWS looks for are at these paths inside the image:
+`/home/cws_user/cws/server/apache-tomcat-9.0.75/conf/.keystore`
+`/home/cws_user/cws/server/apache-tomcat-9.0.75/lib/cws_truststore.jks`

+You'll also want to provide CWS with the password you used to create the certs so the software can use them.
+This is a plaintext file with the password in it.
+CWS looks for this file at the path: `/root/.cws/creds:ro`.
+Note that this password is not related to what you'd use to log into the CWS interface -- it's only the password for the certs themselves.

 ## Stopping CWS

 You can stop CWS by running `./stop_dev.sh`.
 The script will bring down the console and all local workers.